solangeindaco/no-sql-social-network/README.md

 I learn:
     - how to use MongoDB database.
     - Define the structure of the database with a Mongoose schema.
-    - how to execute CRUD queries using Mongoose..
+    - how to execute CRUD queries using Mongoose.
     - how to implement a Mongoose virtual property to create computed properties.
     - how to use Moment to format a Date.